Design Systems: Build versus Buy

 Final Thoughts

 So, which one is right for you?
 It depends!
 Both have advantages and disadvantages.
-If I were on a small team that had a lot of experience building design systems, I'd probably do a hybrid approach as mentioned above.
+If I were on a small team that had a lot of experience building Design Systems, I'd probably do a hybrid approach as mentioned above.
 If I were on a less experienced team or the sole developer, I'd probably reach for building on top of an existing component library.
 From experience, it doesn't really matter which one you pick - it's just code!
 You can always pivot in one direction or the other.
-What's more important is the team you create to build the design system (and the friends you make along the way ❤️)!
+What's more important is the team you create to build the Design System (and the friends you make along the way ❤️)!

 Bonus Section: Design System Dream for Development